openshift/installer/docs/user/openstack/customization.md

 then use that mirrored image.
 In all other respects the process will be consistent with the default.

+> **Note**
-**NOTE:** For this to work, the parameter value must be a valid http(s) URL.
+> For this to work, the parameter value must be a valid http(s) URL.

+> **Note**
-**NOTE:** The optional `sha256` query parameter can be attached to the URL.
+> The optional `sha256` query parameter can be attached to the URL.
 This will force the installer to check the uncompressed image file checksum before uploading it into Glance.

 Example: